Skip to main content

 Layer three is automation: the capability to execute defined responses to defined exceptions without requiring a human to approve each one.
 When a shipment from a supplier is delayed by 48 hours and an alternative source is available within lead time, the system creates the alternative purchase order.
 When a route delay will cause an SLA breach, the system sends a proactive notification to the customer before they call in.

-McKinsey estimates that organisations with full three-layer control tower capability experience 35% fewer supply chain disruptions than those with visibility-only dashboards.
-That gap is not in the technology - both types of organisation have invested in data infrastructure.
+In our delivery experience, organisations with full three-layer control tower capability handle 15–30% fewer disruptions reactively than those with visibility-only dashboards — McKinsey's "Future-proofing the supply chain" research sits in the same range, with 30% fewer stockouts in one CPG case and 15–25% operational uplift across the broader study.
+That gap is not in the technology — both types of organisation have invested in data infrastructure.
 It is in whether the intelligence and automation layers were built on top of the visibility foundation.

 Visibility tells you what is wrong.
 Intelligence tells you what to do.
 Automation does it.
 Most supply chain control towers stop at layer one.